Overview of Ethylene Oxide Emissions

 What is Ethylene Oxide?

 Ethylene Oxide (EtO) is a compound used for a variety of industrial purposes, from sterilizing medical equipment to producing antifreeze.
-After long classifying EtO as “possibly” carcinogenic, and after decades of research underscoring the danger EtO poses to human health, in December 2016, EPA reassessed the public health “risk value” for EtO and determined that long-term exposure could cause elevated risks for certain types of cancer.
+After long classifying EtO as “possibly” carcinogenic, and after decades of research underscoring the danger EtO poses to human health, in December 2016, the EPA reassessed the public health “risk value” for EtO and determined it to be a “known carcinogen.”
 As a result, EPA included EtO in its National Air Toxics Assessment (NATA), which examines the public health impact of emissions levels across the country.

 What EPA found in Lake County

 Based on the new public health risk value for EtO, EPA included the compound when it put together the most recent NATA.
-As a result, EPA identified several regions across the country that have possibly elevated levels of EtO—including areas near two facilities in Waukegan and Gurnee.
+EPA identified several regions across the country that have possibly elevated levels of EtO—including areas near two facilities in Waukegan and Gurnee.
 However, these levels are based on self-reported stacks emissions and not based on known ambient levels – and further data would be required to assess ambient levels in our community.
 Unlike in Willowbrook, the EPA refused to fund and coordinate ambient air monitoring in Lake County.

 Where can I learn more about ethylene oxide?

-The EPA created a website with more information about EtO, its health effects, what the agency is doing to address the issue, and regular updates.
+The EPA created a website with more information about EtO, its health effects, what EPA is doing to, and regular updates.
 You can find more information here: https://www.epa.gov/ethylene-oxide

-- Visit EPA’s website on Lake County: https://www.epa.gov/il/addressing-ethylene-oxide-emissions-lake-county-illinois
+- Visit EPA’s regularly updated webpage on EtO in Lake County: https://www.epa.gov/il/addressing-ethylene-oxide-emissions-lake-county-illinois